 Your clipper uses either a lever or blade drive assembly.
 This component causes the blade to move back and forth to create the cutting action.
 When worn, the clipper blade does not achieve a full sweep, so cutting efficiency is affected.
 Regular inspections and replacement of worn parts is vital.
 If clipper blades seem to be loose or releases during cutting, the latch may need replacing as well.

-Some clippers motors use carbon brushes which are normally located on either side of the lower portion of the clipper housing.
+Some clipper motors use carbon brushes, which are normally located on either side of the lower portion of the clipper housing.
 These brushes are a vital part of the motor and another area that requires regular inspection.
-If your clipper begins to run slower than usual check the brushes for wear.
+If your clipper begins to run slower than usual, check the brushes for wear.
 Replace both brushes when worn to half their original length.
 This is an inexpensive but important step to maintaining your clippers.

 As part of your routine check, clean and remove hair from all vents and places where hair can become trapped.

 CLIPPER BLADE MAINTENANCE

 First remove the blade by placing your thumb on the blade latch release and push in.

 Blades are a primary part of the clipper, and like clippers they require a little care.
 Proper blade maintenance includes cleaning, oiling and sharpening.
 Excess fur and dirt commonly build up on the blade; therefore, a blade should be cleaned after every use.

 Get in the habit of disinfecting and oiling your blades after every use.
 Over a paper towel - hold the clipper, blade side down, spray with a disinfecting spray followed with a few drops of clipper oil between the upper and lower blades while the motor is running.
 As it is running, the excess oil and hair will run off the clipper blade.
 Turn off the clipper and dab the blade with a paper towel or dry cloth.